Skip to main content

 Air Conditioners, HVAC Education

-What is the Best Temperature for AC?
+What is the Best AC Temperature?

 It happens every year.
 Outdoor temperatures start heating up, you turn on your central air conditioning, and now it’s decision time: What temperature should I set my air conditioner in summer?
 According to the Department of Energy1, 78° Fahrenheit is the sweet spot for air conditioners to balance energy savings and comfort when people are at home and need cooling.
 But in reality, this is a question that doesn’t have a “one size fits all” answer.